werdnakof/Operating-System-Notes/virtualization/paging.md

 The page table is just a data structure that is used to map virtual addresses (virtual page numbers) to physical addresses (physical frame numbers).

-The simplest form is called a linear page table, which is just an array.
+The simplest form is called a **_Linear Page Table_**, which is just an array.
 The OS indexes the array by the VPN,  and looks up the page-table entry (PTE) at that index, in order to find the desired physical frame number (PFN).

 | VPN | Index (VPN * sizeof(PTE)) | PFN          | PFN in binary |
 |-----|---------------------------|--------------|---------------|